gnames/gnparser/README.md

 : Preserves diaereses, e.g. `Leptochloöpsis virgata`.
 The stemmed canonical name does not include diaereses.

+`--flatten-output -F`
+: Converts nested JSON output into a flattened structure.
+Only applies to JSON formats (CSV/TSV formats are always flattened).
+Instead of nested objects like `canonical` and `authorship`, all fields are flattened to the top level, making the output easier to process in some applications.
+Some detailed information would be lost in the flattened format.

 `--no-spaced-initials -N`
 : Removes space between authors' initials, e.g.
 `Schoenoplectus tabernaemontani (C. C. Gmel.)
 Palla`.
 The normalized